 The process of constructing the ICCAs

 The important premise is the consensus among villages on the importance of ecological protection.
-Villagers fully expressed themselves by having meetings to discuss and make regimes of forestry resource management or ecological protection, identifying methods that do not interfere with production or living and are compatible with sustainable utilisation and ecological protection.
+Villagers have meetings to discuss and make regimes of forestry resource management or ecological protection, identifying methods that do not interfere with production or living and are compatible with sustainable utilisation and ecological protection.
 It involves the following aspects:

 - Delimit and ascertain the size of the conserved areas: establish areas with clear ecological functions such as forest for water resource conservation, fertiliser source forest, scenic forest, fuel forest, non-commercial forest and river.

 - Formulate corresponding protection provisions: determine how to protect forest and utilise the resources (branches and leaves, pine leaves, mountain soil, medicinal plants, indigenous fish, etc.) within the conserved areas, being as specific as possible, even including discussing when to utilise the resources.

 - Clear rewards and penalties: resolutely punish acts in violation of the protection regulations.
 At the same time, enlarge the scale of the community supervision and reward the villagers who report these acts.

 - Elect managers in charge: the community holds an election to select the managers to undertake the responsibility.
 The managers are responsible for receiving reports on violations, organising villagers to prevent vandalism, and reporting to the forestry department to deal with any violations according to law.